Official websites use .gov

 Yes, extensively.
 The 2003 MITRE study, “Use of Free and Open Source Software (FOSS) in the U.S. Department of Defense”, identified some of many OSS programs that the DoD is already using, and concluded that OSS “plays a more critical role in the [Department of Defense (DoD)] than has generally been recognized”.

 Yes.
 Widely-used programs include the Apache web server, Firefox web browser, Linux kernel, and many other programs.
-Estimating the Total Development Cost of a Linux Distribution estimates that the Fedora 9 Linux distribution, which contains over 5,000 software packages, represents about $10.8 billion of development effort.
+Estimating the Total Development Cost of a Linux Distribution estimates that the Fedora 9 Linux distribution, which contains over 5,000 software packages, represents about $10.8 billion of development effort in 2008 dollars.

 Commercial software (including OSS) that has widespread use often has lower risk, since there are often good reasons for its widespread use.
 The MITRE study did identify some of many OSS programs that the DoD is already using, and may prove helpful.
 Examples of OSS that are in widespread use include:

-There are many "Linux distributions" which provides suites of such software such as Red Hat Enterprise Linux, Fedora, Novell SuSE, Debian and Ubuntu.
-Other open source software implementations of Unix interfaces include Solaris, OpenBSD, NetBSD, and FreeBSD.
+There are many “Linux distributions” which provides suites of such software such as Red Hat Enterprise Linux, Fedora, SUSE, Debian and Ubuntu.
+Other open source software implementations of Unix interfaces include OpenBSD, NetBSD, FreeBSD, and Darwin

 Again, these are examples, and not official endorsements of any particular product or supplier.

-Some more military-specific OSS programs used in the military include:
+Some more military-specific OSS programs created-by or used in the military include:

 There are many others.